 Why is Google shipping a new publish-subscribe service?

 Although messaging middleware is a mature market, there is no single dominant product or protocol, especially in cloud environments.
 We believe that Cloud Pub/Sub can provide a unique combination of capabilities for Google Cloud Platform customers.
-Furthermore, Pub/Sub marks a new generation of efforts by Google to use the same technology internally and externally: Google also uses the Pub/Sub API for its own products.
-Nevertheless, we aim to support open standards, and are actively exploring ways to make Pub/Sub easy to use for developers familiar with related protocols and APIs.
+Furthermore, Cloud Pub/Sub marks a new generation of efforts by Google to use the same technology internally and externally: Google also uses the Cloud Pub/Sub API for its own products.
+Nevertheless, we aim to support open standards, and are actively exploring ways to make Cloud Pub/Sub easy to use for developers familiar with related protocols and APIs.

 Is this related to Google Cloud Messaging (GCM)?

-Yes and no. Both are systems to deliver messages, but Google Cloud Messaging is used to deliver messages to and from end-user devices, while Google Cloud Pub/Sub is used to communicate between servers.
+Yes and no. Both are systems to deliver messages, but Google Cloud Messaging is used to deliver messages to and from end-user devices, while Cloud Pub/Sub is used to communicate between servers.
 Google Cloud Messaging is designed to scale to a very large number of delivery end points, but has low throughput (messages per second per channel).
-Pub/Sub does not have limits on throughput and has a more generic API.
+Cloud Pub/Sub does not have limits on throughput and has a more generic API.

 Is this related to PubSubHubbub?